virtual-labs/exp-impulse-momentum-principle-iitk/experiment/aim.md

-To determine the co-efficient of pitot tube
+### Aim of the experiment
+Verification of impulse momentum principle.